Rrayor/junior-java-test/README.md

 InputConfig class holds the constant values for filter and order parameters.

 Creating real config files was out of the scope of the project.
 I may do it later.
 However This solution is still better than "magic strings".

+## Error Servlet
+Catches the exceptions passed through it and logs them before dispatching error.jsp

+## error.jsp
+A generic error page to display exception messages.

+Not exactly production ready, but it is at least something.
+...
+Security concerns and user annoyance aside :D